adamcpenman/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+Express is a Node.js framework it makes building restful APIs very easy.
+It is very lightweight and supports alot of other middlewares.
 - [ ] Describe Middleware?
+    Middlewear are funcitons that extends the functionality of software.
+It has access to the request and response body.
+Can bue used both locally or globally.
 - [ ] Describe a Resource?
+    Resource refers to data needed for an application.
+The thing that app cares about
 - [ ] What can the API return to help clients know if a request was successful?
+APIs return a status code to the clinet that a request was successful.
+200 stand for OK and 201 CREATED
 - [ ] How can we partition our application into sub-applications?
+We can partition applications by using Router.
+Router helps us write endpoints in different fiels which ensures modularity.
+Then these end points can me imported to the main file.

 ## Minimum Viable Product